|

 In English, verbs may be active or passive.
-In sentences with active verbs, the subject performs ("does") the
+In sentences

-performs the action.)
+subject grammatically performs the action.)

-Passive verbs always have
+Passive verbs always have at least two parts: a form of BE

-at least two parts: a form of BE and a past participle.
-In the simple present and simple past tenses, only these two parts are used:
+and a past participle.
+In the simple present and simple past

 Simple Present

-used as an international
+English is used as an international language.

 These Hints are written on a Mac.

-"Dave's ESL Cafe on the
+"Dave's ESL Cafe on the Web" is maintained

-Web" is maintained by Dave Sperling.
+by Dave Sperling.

 Simple Past

-"Dave's ESL Cafe" was started
+"Dave's ESL Cafe" was started in 1995.

-The first Hint of the Day
+The first Hint of the Day was written about three years ago.

 Dave and his wife were married in Thailand.